BitopanBaishya/VSD-Tapeout-Program-2025---Week-1/Day 1/README.md

 # Day 1: Introduction to Verilog RTL Design & Synthesis.

-The focus of today is
+The focus of today is to get an introduction and understand the concepts of RTL Design, Simulation, Test-Bench, Synthesis and Netlist.
+Further, we will also perform two labs, simulating a 2-to-1 MUX using Iverilog and GTKWave in first lab, and then synthesizing the simulated MUX using Yosys in the second lab.

 ---